chatPerche123/vCardManagement/README.md

 -Modify profils from a vCard by updating existing information or adding new ones to it.

--Delete vCard or profil's vCard
+-Delete vCard and/or profil's vCard

+I did test on my own but bugs and logic misconception will certainy occure !